-- The fixed component is determined in line with the market practice and at a sufficient level to allow a flexible remuneration policy on the variable component.
-The fixed part of the remuneration represents more than half of the total monetary remuneration, unless there are exceptional circumstances. - The variable component is two-fold: - a non-deferred variable component, which is defined by an annual target amount paid the next year in accordance with the corresponding objective's success rate. - a deferred variable component, which is defined by a tri-annual target amount transferred during the 4th year in accordance with the success rate of the tri- annual cycle's objectives defined at the start of the period.
+- o a non-deferred variable component, which is defined by an annual target amount paid the next year in accordance with the corresponding objective's success rate. - a deferred variable component, which is defined by a tri-annual target amount transferred during the 4th year in accordance with the success rate of the tri- annual cycle's objectives defined at the start of the period.